 Most of us spend almost half of the day in bed at night.
 If dust mites are present in our pillows, we are inhaling their wastes.
 If highly sensitive or allergic to dust mites, it is recommended to use hypoallergenic pillow protectors as a shield against the mites.

-Just make sure to wash both the hypoallergenic pillow cover and other pillowcases on a regular basis.
+Remember to wash both the pillow cover and other pillowcases on a regular basis.

 Another alternative is using ultraviolet (UV) light to eliminate dust mites.
 Aside from the dust mites and their eggs, UV light can also eliminate viruses, bacteria, germs, mold, and other microorganisms but its effectiveness is based on the strength of the light and amount of time the microorganism was exposed.

-Anti Dust Mite Vacuum Cleaners are specially designed to get rid of dust mites on your bed, carpet, and sofa.
-It has a built-in UV light that eliminates mites in the vacuum cleaner effectively.
+UV vacuums are specially designed to get rid of dust mites on your bed, carpet, and sofa.
+While the UV exposure may be short, most UV vacuums are designed to blast hot air, which kills dust mites instantly.
 The UV lights turn off automatically when lifting the vacuum cleaner to prevent direct eye exposure.

-Furthermore, it includes a semi-transparent dust trap and a micro brush tip for thorough cleaning without causing any damage to fabrics.
+Furthermore, UV vacuums usually include a semi-transparent dust trap and a micro brush tip for thorough cleaning without causing any damage to fabrics.
 In addition, it has a HEPA filter for efficient filtration of dust and mites.

 - Where Do Dust Mites Come From